jranke/pfm/README.md

 ## No events found
 ```

+This can also be done with out files, the function reads
+out files from current TOXSWA versions as well as cwa files
+from old TOXSWA versions.

 ### Calculate PEC soil

 Simple PEC soil calculation for an application rate of 100 g/ha and